Lloyd Smucker: Racial and LGBT rights

 Smucker opposes gay marriage and voted against federally protecting gay and interracial marriages.
 He voted against allowing private lawsuits against schools who racially discriminate.

 Taxes and federal spending

 Smucker opposes an income tax increase, opposes federal spending, and supports lowering taxes as a means of promoting economic growth.

 Education

 Smucker opposes requiring states to adopt federal education standards.
+He supports leaving education standards to the state.
+As of July 2025, Smucker had an "F" rating from the National Education Association (NEA)'s scorecard measuring support for issues related to public education and educators.

 Environment

 Smucker opposes federal regulation of greenhouse gas emissions and assisting rural renewable energy.
 He voted to loosen restrictions on predator control in Alaska.

-Gun control
+Gun rights

 Smucker opposes gun-control legislation and voted twice against expanding background checks.
+In 2024, he is endorsed by the NRA Political Victory Fund.

 Healthcare

 Smucker supports repealing the Affordable Care Act and supports leaving healthcare to the states.
+He also supports patient flexibility and patients' rights; in the 119th Congress, he introduced the Hospital Inpatient Services Modernization Act to give patients flexibility to receive care in their homes.

 Immigration

 Smucker supports requiring immigrants who are unlawfully present to return to their country of origin before they are eligible for citizenship and supports bans on immigration for "non-cooperating" countries.

 Foreign policy

-Supports increased American intervention in Iraq and Syria beyond air support.
-He is pro-Israel and supports keeping a US embassy in Jerusalem.
+Smucker supports increased American intervention in Iraq and Syria beyond air support.

+Smucker is pro-Israel and supports keeping a United States embassy in Jerusalem.
+In 2024, he received AIPAC's endorsement.

 He supported Donald Trump's strike on Iranian military leader Qasem Soleimani.